Oral Health

 Sepsis Treatment

-Sepsis occurs when the immune system overreacts to a blood infection.
+Sepsis occurs when an infection spreads to the bloodstream.
 It can happen if you ignore a severe toothache.

-If you develop sepsis, you’ll need to visit the intensive care unit (ICU).
+If you develop sepsis, you must visit the intensive care unit (ICU).
 Your doctors will use fluids and IV antibiotics to treat sepsis.
 You may need additional treatments if you have severe organ damage.

 Summary